craig-willis/icasa/docs/variables.md

 Variables appear to be strictly quantitative.

-Triats are statistics summarizing the measurement of a variable in a context (site, species, cultivar, date/time).
+Traits are statistics summarizing the measurement of a variable in a context (site, species, cultivar, date/time).
 The method of measurement belongs to the trait, not the variable.

 ### Example